liulihe954/EnrichKit/README.md

 ## Example

-Soppose we have identified 2 out 5 DEG in each of the two lactations.
+Suppose we have identified 2 DEGs from a total of 5 genes in each of two lactations.

 ``` r
 library(EnrichKit)